reedy/ESP32-RevK/revk-settings-dev.md

 Each setting in the file has:-

 - The setting type, followed by whitespace.
 E.g. `gpio` or `u8`.
 - The setting name, followed by whitespace.
-E.g. `debug`.
+E.g. `debug` (cannot start `_` and must fit in NVS, with an extra character to spare for array types).
 - Optional default value for setting.
 - Optional additional attributes.
 - Optional comment (starting `//`).